News and Events for Seniors

 Alberta Seniors' Centre Without Walls Phone Program

 This telephone-based social group for seniors offers social and health programming, free of charge, and provides seniors opportunities to socialize, learn new skills, and stay connected.
 Seniors' Centre Without Walls is open to seniors age 55+ living anywhere in Alberta.
-To see what's current, view their December calendar here.
+To see what's current, view their Winter 2021 calendar here.
 Visit the website to learn more about the program and call 780-395-2626 to register.

 Aging with Pride Phone Program for 2SLGBTQ+ Seniors